 The main street, Corso Vittorio Emmanuele, is a grand thoroughfare lined with lavish palazzi and sumptuous churches, including the impressive Duomo, which has recently been restored.

-Perhaps the town's greatest joy lies in wandering the side streets, happening upon grand squares and sipping a coffee in an intimate cafe with a view.
+Perhaps the town's greatest joy lies in wandering the side streets, happening upon grand squares and sipping a coffee in an intimate café with a view.

-Suggested Ragusa, Modica & Noto itinerary
+Suggested itinerary featuring Ragusa, Modica & Noto

 This sample itinerary will give you an idea of what is possible when you travel in Ragusa, Modica & Noto, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.